 The towns are simply charming, and we enjoyed finding places like the Foote Brook Farm Stand, Lost Nation Brewing, and the Red Covered Bridge before ending our journey in downtown Stowe.

-Day 4 of the Best Vermont Itinerary: Day Trip to Burlington
+Day 4: Day Trip to Burlington

 While we could’ve easily enjoyed a full week just exploring the ins and outs of Stowe, Vermont, today is a fantastic day to add Burlington to the Vermont road trip itinerary as a day trip!